LordAmit/zotero-annotation-fontfamily/README.md

 ## More Details

 In Zotero, there are no settings to change the font of annotations on PDFs.
-Installing this plugin adds a new configuration option that can be accessed from the *config editor* `extensions.zotero.fontstyle.annotationFontFamily`.
+Installing this plugin adds two new configuration options that can be accessed from the *config editor*
+1. `extensions.zotero.fontstyle.annotationFontFamily`.
+2. `extensions.zotero.fontstyle.annotationFontSize`

 You can type in the font name, and it will be applied.
-By default, it is set to *Shantell Sans*.
+By default, it is set to `Shantell Sans` with a font size of `13`.

 ## Disclaimer